AgnosticUI/agnosticui/agnostic-react/README.md

 You can simulate publishing the npm package and testing via the ./examples app…

 You're basically going to build, link, and then `pack` the agnostic-react package (essentially creating a tarball); and then you'll install it from `./examples` which will look something like `npm i ~/workspace/opensource/agnosticui/agnostic-react/agnostic-react-0.1.0.tgz`.
-With that you can start the example app with `yarn start`.
+With that you can start the example app with `npm run start`.

 See `agnostic-react/examples/README.md` for more information.